apiaryio/apiaryio.github.com/_posts/2015-12-16-API-Blueprint-Future.md

 ### Transparent and Open

 For the first time, we have prepared the public [API Blueprint roadmap][11].
 The roadmap is capturing all the core values and usability features in one concise form.
-The items on roadmap are in priority order.
+The items on the roadmap are in priority order.

 We have also revised the API Blueprint GitHub issues and the systems of [labels][12].
-Starting today you can—for the first time—track [[link][13]] the status of all these features.
+Starting today you can, for the first time track [[link][13]] the status of all these features.

 There is now a [Slack channel][14] so you can discuss the API Blueprint and API design in general.

-While we have all these ideas about the API Blueprint future, it is now too big to be one man—or company—show!
+While we have all these ideas about the API Blueprint future, it is now too big to be a one man—or company—show!
 The API Blueprint is open.
 Please [join us][15] and make the difference in the world of API design!

 [1]: https://github.com/apiaryio/api-blueprint
 [2]: https://github.com/apiaryio/mson